 Get in touch to book your adventure

-If you want to talk to us about taking a Whanganui River canoeing or kayaking trip, we are generally available by phone from 7 am until 10 pm New Zealand time, during the season from October 1 to April 30 (Don’t forget daylight saving!).
+If you want to talk to us about a Whanganui River Adventure, we are generally available by phone from 7am until 9pm New Zealand time, during the season from October 1 to April 30 (Don’t forget daylight saving!).
 However, we regularly check emails as well, so if you can’t raise us on the phone, then email us – you should have a response within 24 hours.

 We are happy to tailor packages to accommodate big groups.